Opinion: Hamilton or Schumacher? There's no contest

 Most race wins of all time

 Despite the 2020 season being abbreviated by COVID-19, Lewis Hamilton kept making history.
 In round 12 of 17, Hamilton overcame a tough start to win in Portimao, a track in Portugal making its Formula One debut.
 The win took Hamilton's career race wins to 92, one more than Michael Schumacher.
-His win in Saudi Arabia in 2021 made it 103 race wins in the Briton's career.
+His win in Russia in 2021 took him to 100.
+By the end of 2024, he had 105 race wins to his name.

 Image: Jose Sena Goulao/Reuters